Frequently Asked Questions

 Yes.

-Yes.
-The account owner should inform the fund management entity in writing and it will take effect in the month following the date of notification.
-The amount of adjustment for the contributions must be an integral multiple of 100 patacas.
+Yes, the account owner shall notify the fund management entity in writing, and it will take effect in the month following the notification date.
+The minimum contribution amount is currently 500 patacas, and the adjustment must be in an integral multiple of 100 patacas, and the maximum contribution amount is 3,500 patacas.

-Account owners are required to notify the relevant fund management entity to stop contributions, but note whether the fund management entity has additional charges or restrictions for termination of contributions.
-Only account owners who satisfy the requirements for fund withdrawal may withdraw all or part of the funds in the individual account.
+The account owner must notify the fund management entity to stop contributions, but attention should be paid to whether the fund management entity shall impose additional charges or restrictions on termination of contributions.
+Account owners who satisfy the eligibility criteria for fund withdrawal can withdraw all or part of the funds in the individual account.
 (For details, please refer to the “Withdrawal of Funds”.)

 Yes.

-(1) Log in to the "Online Services" on the Social Security Fund’s website using "Macao One Account";
+How to log in to the "Online Services" on the Social Security Fund’s website to apply for transferring funds out of/to the government-managed sub-account?

-The account owner must log in to the "Online Services" with the account password of "Macao One Account".
-About the procedures for applying for "Macao One Account", please contact the Public Administration and Civil Service Bureau.
+The account owner must log in to the "Online Services" using the “Macao One Account” password.
+For more information about the application for "Macao One Account", please visit https://www.gov.mo/pt/servicos/ps-1047/, or check with the Public Administration and Civil Service Bureau.

-The account owner must download the “Macao One Account" mobile app and log in with the account password of "Macao One Account".
-About the procedures for applying for "Macao One Account", please contact the Public Administration and Civil Service Bureau.
+The account owner must download the "Macao One Account" mobile app, and log in with the "Macao One Account" password.
+For more information about the application for "Macao One Account", please visit https://www.gov.mo/pt/servicos/ps-1047/, or check with the Public Administration and Civil Service Bureau.

-The prerequisite for using the above-mentioned methods to apply for the transfer of funds out of government-managed sub-account is that the account owner must have participated in a provident fund scheme and the fund management entity must have provided the information to Social Security Fund.
-If the provident fund scheme has just been approved but the information has not been sent to the Social Security Fund, the account owner may not be able to apply for the transfer of funds out of government-managed sub-account using the above-mentioned methods immediately.
+The prerequisite for using the above channels to apply for the funds transfer out is that the account owner must have participated in a provident fund scheme, and the fund management entity must have provided relevant information to the Social Security Fund.
+Suppose a provident fund scheme has just been approved but no information has been sent to the Social Security Fund yet.
+In that case, the account owner may be unable to use the above channels immediately to apply for the funds transfer out.

-(3) You are not an individual account owner of the non-mandatory central provident fund system;
+(3) The person is not an individual account owner of the Non-Mandatory Central Provident Fund;

 (5) There is no valid contribution sub-account/preserved sub-account.